-IOIBD Clinical Exchange to foster investigative career in IBD
+3. The IOIBD Clinicial Experience Exchange to foster investigative career in IBD

 – Goal: Support international training on inflammatory bowel disease (IBD) to promote the global development of IBD patient care and research by ensuring that gastroenterology physicians and researchers living in developing nations can access start-of-the art advanced training and mentorships in IBD care.